 - Bizaki enter and most often initiate bonds as cohabitating socially with those they care for aids in their emotional health.

-- Fleet and PAC Marixi avoid bonding; those that do bond rarely live full time with their pods, opting to reside in Orta or live deployed between the poles.
+- Marix in the Citizen’s Guard typically bond as it reflects well on their service record.
+However, Fleet and PAC marixi often avoid bonding, and those that do bond rarely live full time with their partners, opting to reside in Orta or remain deployed between the poles.

 EVOLUTION OF LEGAL BONDSHIP

 The rules around modern bondship have changed since the original subjects’ era; legal writs of credit division, donational custody, and real-estate ownership have altered the constructs of group involvement.

 In the time of the originals, bringing the relationship to the Sernatae was required.
 In the First Gen era, the breeding castes (Subak or Zaxir) sat before presenting their bonds.
 Over time, two credit-independent partners became a requirement (implemented during the Second Gen years due to their lack of donations).